 Thinking backwards from the final goal of restraining the cargo, we need to know the forces on the cargo to design sea-fastenings.

 To know the forces on the cargo, we need to study the forces on the ship.
-To get the forces on the ship, we need to know the environmental parameters (wind, wave-current) which the ship operates in.
+To get the forces on the ship, we need to know the environmental parameters (wind, wave-current) in which the ship operates.

 These parameters depend on the ship’s voyage route.

 Related Read: The Basics of Cargo Lashing and Securing on Ships

 • Step 1: Find out the environmental parameters

 • Step 2: Find out the forces suffered by the ship in the environment

 • Step 3: Find out the forces on the cargo due to the ship’s motion

 • Step 4: Design the sea-fastenings to restrain the cargo forces